neoforge-dev/starter/memory-bank/active-context.md

 ## Next Steps

 ### Backend Testing
-- Resolve PostgreSQL container collation issues
+- Run database-dependent tests now that the PostgreSQL issues are resolved
+- Increase test coverage to meet the 80% threshold
-- Create more tests that don't require database access
+- Create more tests for database operations and API endpoints
 - Implement better test isolation to reduce dependencies on shared fixtures
 - Follow FastAPI async patterns as specified in the backend rules